Rwandan peacekeeper kills four colleagues in C.African Republic

-BANGUI A Rwandan soldier serving with the U.N. peacekeeping mission in Central African Republic shot dead four Rwandan troops and wounded eight others on Saturday before committing suicide, according to the Rwandan Defence Ministry.
+BANGUI A Rwandan soldier serving with the U.N. peacekeeping mission in Central African Republic shot dead four Rwandan troops and wounded eight others on Saturday, before himself being shot dead, according to the Rwandan Defence Ministry.

 The incident occurred at around 5:45 a.m.
 (0445 GMT) at the Rwandan battalion's headquarters in the capital Bangui.